xinglin/hugo-site/content/blog/prefix-vs-postfix.md

         .cfi_endproc
 ```

 As we can see from the assembly code, indeed, we avoid one copy by using prefix operators.
+I am now convinced!